 - Undependable Drain: Commercial drain cleaners, used in moderation, can be an effective tool to banish the occasional clog, but you should not have to use them often.
 If your toilet, tub, or sink drains are consistently sluggish, you might have a bigger problem on your hands.

-- Sewer Smell: Like mentioned earlier, if you smell sewage at or around a drain, your plumbing might need attention.
+- Sewer Smell: Like mentioned earlier, if you smell sewage at or around a drain, your drain cleaning might need attention.

 - Green Grass: Your sewage lines might be cracked or broken if you notice a large patch of green grass in one spot of your yard that wasn’t there before.